osg-htc/docs/docs/data/hadoop-overview.md

 Hadoop Introduction
 -------------------

-Hadoop is a data processing framework
+Hadoop is a data processing framework.
 The framework has two main parts - job scheduling and a distributed file system, the Hadoop Distributed File System (HDFS).